 - 800 g raw Chicken breast or 650g cooked leftover Chicken/Turkey

-- 1/2 tbsp olive oil (to cook chicken if using raw)
+- ½ tablespoon olive oil (to cook chicken if using raw)

-- 1 tbsp olive oil (for frying off the onions)
+- 1 tablespoon olive oil (for frying off the onions)

 - 500 g onion finely chopped